Agent Configuration

 For Agents

 Agents inherit their configuration at container creation time.
 Changes to resource allocation, API key, or runtime trigger a container recreate.
-Changes to autonomy, read-only mode, timeout, and model selection take effect on the next execution without restarting the container.
+Changes to autonomy, read-only mode, timeout, circuit breaker, and model selection take effect on the next execution without restarting the container.